canadaprogrammer/edx-first-ios-app/README.md

 - Each of these tabs is termed a Tab Bar Item
 - Tab Bar Item has a Label and an Image
   - We can use a bunch of built-in icons or supply our own
-- We can customise the look and feel further using Swift code
+- We can customize the look and feel further using Swift code

 ## ViewController Event Handling